 Here are 3 ways of anonymising and blinding CVs, resumes and cover letters in ascending order of ease and effectiveness:

-This is the way that many pioneering Talent Acquisition professionals have been blinding their recruitment processes for years.
-The approach is simple; print out the CVs and take a sharpie to the sensitive bits.
-We’ve done this before and with high numbers of applicants it isn’t fun and can get very confusing very quickly.
+This is the way that many pioneering Talent Acquisition professionals have been blinding their hiring processes for years.
+The approach is simple; print out the CVs and take a sharpie to the sensitive bits - you've got yourself an anonymized resume!
+We’ve done this before and with high numbers of applicants, it isn’t fun and can get very confusing very quickly.

-This is much better than an unblinded CV sift, but still a lot of work (but definitely worth it!).
+This is much better than an unblinded CV sift but still involves a lot of work (that being said, it’s definitely worth it!).